 - What are the steps in DNA sequencing

 - Limitations of DNA sequencing

 The story of DNA begins when Watson and Crick discovered the structure of DNA in the year 1953.
 In 1964, Richard Holley who performed the sequencing of the tRNA was the first attempt of sequencing the nucleic acid.

 Using the technique of Holley, Walter Fieser sequenced the genome of bacteriophage MS2 (RNA sequencing).
 The sequenced molecules were RNA, Yet DNA sequencing was not performed.

-In the year 1977, Fredrick Sanger postulated the first method for sequencing the DNA, called as a chain termination method.
+In the year 1977, Fredrick Sanger postulated the first method for sequencing the DNA, called a chain termination method.

 In the same year, the chemical method of DNA sequencing was developed by Allan Maxam and Walter Gilbert.
 The genome of bacteriophage X174 was sequenced in the same year using the chemical degradation method.

 The chain termination method and the chemical degradation methods of DNA sequencing are not automated, the use of manual preparation made it tedious.
 The first semi-automated DNA method was developed by Lorey and Smith in the year 1986.